wilsonmar/wilsonmar.github.io/_posts/2018-04-03-microsoft-ai.md

    * Implement <a href="#Conversational">Conversational AI</a> solutions (15-20%)
    <br /><br />

 PROTIP: Unlike the AI-100 (which uses Python Notebooks), <a target="_blank" href="https://microsoftlearning.github.io/AI-102-AIEngineer/">hands-on exercises</a> in Microsoft's <a target="_blank" href="https://docs.microsoft.com/en-us/learn/certifications/courses/ai-102t00">5-day live course AI-102T00: Designing and Implementing a Microsoft Azure AI Solution</a> (with cloud time) consists of C# and Python programs at <a target="_blank" href="https://github.com/MicrosoftLearning/AI-102-AIEngineer">https://github.com/MicrosoftLearning/AI-102-AIEngineer</a> (by <a target="_blank" href="https://www.linkedin.com/in/graemesplace/">Graeme Malcolm</a>).

-Modules in the course:
+Modules in the course, shown at <a target="_blank" href="https://microsoftlearning.github.io/AI-102-AIEngineer/">https://microsoftlearning.github.io/AI-102-AIEngineer/</a>

 Module 1: Introduction to AI on Azure